Zerrien/bvh/README.md

   0.0, 0.0, 1.0,
   1.0, 0.0, 0.0,
 ];

-// Generate  the Bounding Volume Hierachy from an array of faces const maxTrianglesPerNode = 1;
+// Generate  the Bounding Volume Hierachy from an array of faces const maxTrianglesPerNode = 5;
-const BVH = BVHBuilder(faceArray, maxTrianglesPerNode); // Warning: Computational expensive, may take a bit.
+const BVH = BVHBuilderAsync(faceArray, maxTrianglesPerNode, function({trianglesLeafed}) { // Warning: Computationally expensive, may take a bit.
+	console.log("Progress", trianglesLeafed / (faceArray.length / 9)); // Progress callback for user feedback.
+});

 // Find ray intersections
 const intersections = BVH.intersectRay(new BVHVector3(0.25, 1, 0.25), new BVHVector3(0, -1, 0));
 ```

 ### Considerations

-Bounding Volume Hierarchies trade memory for intersection computation speed.
+Bounding Volume Hierarchies trade memory for ray intersection computation speed.
-- If you are not memory bound, you will want a low maxTrianglesPerNode, (1 is best for speed.)
+- If you are not memory bound, you will want a low maxTrianglesPerNode to minimize intersection speed.
-- As you increase maxTrianglesPerNode, a log/log relationship vs the number of nodes created is observed.
+- As you decrease maxTrianglesPerNode, a log/log relationship vs the number of nodes created is observed.
+- At 1 maxTrianglesPerNode you get the fastest ray intersection speed, but have the highest memory overhead.

 ## Development